Hiru1003/SEALTECH/CODE_OF_CONDUCT.md

-# MoodMenders, mood tracking app for NSBM students | Code of Conduct
+# SEALTECH, Waterproofing company app for client and employees | Code of Conduct

 ![Logo - White (With Partner)](https://github.com/Hiru1003/SEALTECH/assets/122656994/3230aaa3-3fdb-4c0c-a7b8-ad2cfd9d9502)

-## Welcome to Mood Menders
+## Welcome to SEALTECH

-The importance of mental fortitude cannot be overstated in our world's ever-accelerating cadence.
-Countless people struggle with the tremendous weight of psychological stress and emotional traumas, casting formidable shadows on their daily lives.
-"Mood Menders" is a Flutter app built with the Dart programming language that serves as a guide for persons dealing with mental health issues, seeking guidance, or simply looking for ways to relieve stress.
+Welcome to the SEALTECH Waterproofing Company App Development Project!
+We're excited to embark on this journey together to create a cutting-edge application that will revolutionize how we interact with our clients and manage waterproofing projects.
+Your expertise and dedication will play a crucial role in shaping the future of our company.
+Let's collaborate, innovate, and build something extraordinary!
+Together, we'll set new standards in the waterproofing industry.
+Welcome aboard!

 ## Our Guidelines